intermine/bluegenes/docs/building.md

 The release process is a combination of the above commands, with some additional steps.
 Generally, you'll want to do the following.

 1. Update the version number in **project.clj**.
-1. Commit this change and tag it using `git tag -a v1.0.0 -m "Release v1.0.0"`, replacing *1.0.0* with your version number.
+2. Commit this change and tag it using `git tag -a v1.0.0 -m "Release v1.0.0"`, replacing *1.0.0* with your version number.
-1. Push your commit and tag using `git push origin` followed by `git push origin v1.0.0` (again replace *1.0.0* with your version number).
+3. Push your commit and tag it using `git push origin` followed by `git push origin v1.0.0` (again, replace *1.0.0* with your version number).
 Make sure that you push to the intermine repository, not just your fork!
-1. Deploy a new uberjar to Clojars with `lein deploy`.
+4. Deploy a new uberjar to Clojars with `lein deploy`.
-1. Push a new docker image to dockerhub.
+5. Push a new docker image to dockerhub.
     1. `lein uberjar`
-    1. `docker build -t bluegenes .`
+    2. `docker build -t bluegenes .`
-    1. `docker tag bluegenes intermine/bluegenes:latest`
+    3. `docker tag bluegenes intermine/bluegenes:latest`
-    1. `docker tag bluegenes intermine/bluegenes:1.0.0` (remember to use your correct version number)
+    4. `docker tag bluegenes intermine/bluegenes:1.0.0` (remember to use your correct version number)
-    1. `docker push intermine/bluegenes`
+    5. `docker push intermine/bluegenes`
-1. Deploy the latest release to dokku with `git push dokku dev:master`.
+6. Deploy the latest release to dokku with `git push dokku dev:master`.

 # Troubleshooting

 1. When things get weird, you might consider clearing both your browser's and BlueGene's cache data.
-To clear BlueGenes', click on the cog in the top right, then "developer".
+To clear BlueGenes', click on the cog at the top right, then "developer".
 There should be a big blue button that clears local storage.
 2. Verify what branch you have checked out. `dev` is our main development branch, whereas `master` is our production branch.
 3. Verify that the InterMine web services ("InterMines") you are using are running the latest InterMine release.
 You will find a list of InterMines and their current version under the key `intermine_version` in the [InterMine registry](http://registry.intermine.org/service/instances).
 The changelog for InterMine release versions is [available on GitHub](https://github.com/intermine/intermine/releases).
 4. Remember that you can always change which InterMine you're using in BlueGenes by using the cog (top right).